Home

 Sammy helps fight malaria

 Formerly an A-CET student and currently an advocate and trustee, Sammy Assefa joined the Wellcome Trust Sanger Institute's Malaria Team to pursue his PhD, studying the malaria genome.
-Sammy currently features on the home page of the Sanger Institute's website and in this feature article.
+Sammy currently features in this feature article.

 .$caption1.